Biblical patriarchy: Practices

-Some churches connected to Biblical patriarchy practise "household voting".
-For example, All Saints Church in Lancaster, Pennsylvania, a congregation of the Communion of Reformed Evangelical Churches, states in its church's constitution: "Those members who vote in church elections are called electors.
-Electors are the heads of member households (whether men or women) and those granted voting capacity by the Session."
+Some churches connected to Biblical patriarchy practice "household voting" in the church, where only the male heads of households cast votes in church elections.

 Many members of the biblical patriarchy movement are also homeschoolers.

 Differences with complementarianism

 Biblical patriarchy is similar to complementarianism, and many of their differences are only ones of degree and emphasis.
 While complementarianism holds to exclusively male leadership in the church and in the home, biblical patriarchy extends that exclusion to the civic sphere as well, so that women should not be civil leaders and indeed should not have careers outside the home.
 Thus, William Einwechter refers to the traditional complementarian view as "two point complementarianism" (male leadership in the family and church), and regards the biblical patriarchy view as "three-point" or "full" complementarianism (male leadership in family, church, and society).
+Similarly, Dale Partridge says, "Unlike the complementarian view, which confines male leadership to the familial and ecclesiastical domains, biblical patriarchy is consistent by extending male authority to all societal aspects, including civil governance and social life."
 This issue was discussed during Sarah Palin's vice presidential campaign in 2008, when some adherents of biblical patriarchy stated that Palin, as a woman, was "biblically ineligible to run for vice-president".

 In contrast to this, Douglas Wilson rejects the idea that it is a sin for a woman to run for public office.
 John Piper and Wayne Grudem, representing the complementarian position, say that they are "not as sure in this wider sphere which roles can be carried out by men or women".